 New Hampshire winters mean business, but how does that snow impact solar panels?

-New Hampshire sees an average of about 60 inches annually.
-Nothing to turn your nose up at, but surprisingly, it might not make that big of an impact on your solar panels.
+Depending on where you live, Granite Staters see anywhere from 50 inches of snow annually (on the coast) to upwards of 200 inches of snow on the snowiest mountains.
+But the good news: A properly sized solar system will take your snow into consideration—and you can still come out ahead.
 Let’s start with an early season dusting.
 “The panels will still produce with some snow on them,” says Zach Olster, field operations director for Granite State Solar.
 Two to three inches will slow down production, but not stop it entirely.

 But for bigger storms, do you need to try to shovel snow off of your panels?
-The good news is that the answer is no. “The panels will do a good job of shedding snow themselves,” says Zach.
-“They heat up pretty well—most are either black or blue-faced panels, so they do attract sunlight to them.”
+The good news is that the answer is no: compared to a regular asphalt single roof, they'll shed the snow much better on their own.
+“The panels will do a good job of shedding snow themselves,” says Zach.
+“While they don't have a built-in heating element, they heat up pretty well—most are either black or blue-faced panels, so they do attract sunlight to them.”
 Plus, any heat loss through your attic will help warm things up even before the sun starts shining.

 He describes having solar similar to having a metal roof: “If a customer has a metal roof, they’re pretty used to how the snow falls off pretty quickly,” he says.
 “It’s going to be pretty similar to that experience.
 It’ll be a lot quicker than a normal asphalt roof would, so it shouldn’t be a huge concern.”
 (Similar to a metal roof, Zach does recommend being careful if your panels are over doorways and monitoring for falling snow.
 “And if it’s over your garage, keep in mind where you park your vehicle.”)